neil-ji/oaks-post/README_EN.md

 - `markdownDirectory: string`: Can be passed a relative or absolute path.
 Relative paths will be resolved by default relative to `process.cwd()`, representing the directory where your markdown files are located.
 - `jsonDirectory: string`: Resolution rules are the same as `markdownDirectory`.
 It represents the directory where the JSON files output by `oaks-post` will be stored.
 - `baseUrl?: string`: Default is an empty string `""`.
 It will serve as the URL prefix for each post in the `posts.json`.
-- `descendByDate?: boolean`: Default is `false`.
+- `descending?: boolean`: Default is `false`.
 It determines the order of the posts array in `posts.json`.